Bone Broth Recipe: Secrets From Someone Who's Made 250,000 Litres of it

 When in doubt, do things that directly support local farms, they need it.

 First decide which type of bone broth you want to make.
-You can make the classics: beef broth and chicken broth.
-Or you can venture into game meats, turkey, duck or lamb bone broth.
+You can make the classics: beef and chicken.
+Or you can venture into game meats, turkey, duck or lamb.

 You can also do a mixture of different animals, which is delicious!
-The perfect beef bone broth recipe calls for a mix of bones.
+The perfect recipe calls for a mix of bones.

 Knuckle bones are the joints of the ruminant.
 Think knee, hip, rib cage.
 These are big ‘working’ bones which are usually cut into smaller 2 inch chunks as well.